multiword/multiword.github.io/mwe2026/index.md

 ### <a name="inmemoriam">In Memoriam</a>

-The PARSEME community wishes to pay tribute to two of our colleagues who died in 2025: Federico Sangati and Silvio Ricardo Cordeiro, two wonderful people who greatly contributed to our assets.
+The PARSEME community wishes to pay tribute to two of our colleagues who passed away in 2025: Federico Sangati and Silvio Ricardo Cordeiro, two wonderful people who greatly contributed to our assets.

 [Read the full tribute here](https://gitlab.com/parseme/corpora/-/wikis/Federico-and-Silvio)